 Rose Pruning Step 6:

-Spray a trusted insecticide or fungicide as prevention against borers, eggs of possible pests and fungal spores.
+Spray way a trusted organic insecticide or fungicide as prevention against insect and fungal infestation of the ‘wounds’.